Here's the text.

 (Effective Date) Day of promulgation

-City No. 64 billPartial revision of the ordinance for collecting tuition fees for Yokohama City High SchoolRevision of tuition
+City 64th billPartial revision of the ordinance for collecting tuition fees at Yokohama Municipal High SchoolRevision of tuition fees

 (Effective Date) April 1, 2005

-City No. 65 billPartial revision of the Yokohama City School OrdinanceAbolition of municipal schools
+City 65th billPartial revision of the Yokohama City School OrdinanceAbolition of municipal schools

-(Effective Date) Date stipulated in the Rules (scheduled to close in April 2017)
+(Effective Date) Date specified by the rules (scheduled to close in April 2017)

 (Effective Date) April 1, 2005

-City No. 67 billAbolition of ordinances concerning the establishment of universities in Yokohama CityAbolition of Yokohama City University due to the establishment of Yokohama City University.
+City 67th billAbolition of ordinances related to the establishment of universities in Yokohama CityAbolition of Yokohama City University due to the establishment of Yokohama City University

 (Effective Date) April 1, 2005

-Abolition of road certificationCity No. 68 billAuthorization and abolition of city road lines such as Shimosueyoshi No. 434(Certified) 82 routes, including Shimosueyoshi Route 433
+Abolition of road certificationCity 68th billAuthorization and abolition of city road lines such as Shimosueyoshi Route 434(Certified) 82 routes including Shimosueyoshi Route 433

 Total 151 routes

-Acquisition of propertyCity No. 69 billAcquisition of buildings for Midori Ward Mentally Handicapped Living Support Center (tentative name)Acquisition of buildings to be allocated to the Life Support Center for Mentally Handicapped (scheduled to set debt burden)
+Acquisition of propertyCity 69th billAcquisition of a building for the Midori Ward Mentally Handicapped Life Support Center (tentative name)Acquisition of buildings to be allocated to the Life Support Center for the Mentally Handicapped (scheduled to set debt obligations)

 (Location) 1154-1, Nakayamacho, Midori-ku

-(Content) Reinforced concrete basement 1st floor Part of 3 stories above ground [Proprietary area: Approx. 426m2]
+(Contents) Reinforced concrete 1st basement floor 3 stories above ground [Exclusive area: approx. 426 m2]

 (Amount) 134,214 thousand yen